 There are people like me, needy and messy.
 People with pasts they can't let go of, yet they find it immensely difficult to live with.
 Isn't it sad that we give up on those people when Jesus never gives up on us?

 If we can find the ability to deliver to them the grace we have so freely received, what a wonderful world it would be!
-If we can reach the needy and messy, embrace them with love as Jesus would.
+If only we can reach the needy and messy, and embrace them with love as Jesus would.

 I've often thought, if we look around on Sunday morning, during worship, and find that everyone looks and acts just like us, there's a problem.
 We're not reaching the needy and messy.
 We're not reaching the ones who are searching for hope.
 We have hope, but we're not delivering it to those who need it most if this is the case.